LucasETrigo/LucasETrigo/README.md

 I am a Dev with a lot of passion for finding and creating logical yet creative solutions to complex problems using various different technologies.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
-* 🌍  I'm based in Argentina
-* ✉️  You can contact me at [lucasetrigo@gmail.com](mailto:lucasetrigo@gmail.com)
-* 🤝  I'm open to collaborating on projects.

 ### Skills